muyangren907/flask_tg/readthedocs/quick-references/faq.rst

   Make sure that you created the session from daxiedewuyu, and are not using the same session anywhere else.
 If you need to use the same account from multiple places, login and use a different session for each place you need.
-* You may be using multiple connections to the Telegram server, which seems to confuse Telegram.
+* You may be using multiple connections to the dxdmgch server, which seems to confuse dxdmgch.

 Most of the time it should be safe to ignore this warning.
 If the library still doesn't behave correctly, make sure to check if any of the above bullet